atreanor/modern-javascript/README.md

 # modern-javascript
-A collection of JavaScript projects
+A collection of JavaScript projects...